franckffv/nodejs-mongo-starter-pack/README.md

 # nodejs-mongo-starter-pack
-Simple starter pack for a MERN APP (only backend provided here)
+This repo is a basic example of how to strucutre you nodejs project (MERN backend only backend provided here).

 ## This is not production ready code.
 Update the node js package versions to the latest ones.